 AI is also changing what happens behind the scenes.
 Merchants are using it to automate workflows, tag customers, adjust pricing, and more — without writing code.

-This kind of smart automation is especially powerful when paired with tools like Shopify automation.
+This is especially powerful when paired with tools like Shopify automation.
 With a few clicks, you can create workflows that trigger based on customer behavior, order status, or product updates.
 That might mean automatically tagging wholesale orders, flagging potential fraud, or notifying your team when inventory runs low.
-The options are endless when you can create automations from scratch or pull from a workflow template library.
+You can even start from a workflow-template library.

 The result is a leaner, more responsive operation.
 Less time on repetitive tasks means more time focused on growth.